Adansonia - Baobab: Planting and Growing

 Pruning is generally not necessary for potted Adansonia, unless you notice dead or diseased branches.
 In this case, use clean and well-sharpened pruning shears to make a clean cut.

 Every two or three years, in spring, repot your Adansonia into a slightly larger container to encourage healthy growth.
-Use a well-draining compost, such as a cactus or succulent mix.
+Use a well-draining soil mix, such as one for cacti or succulents.

 Fertilisation

 Use a balanced fertiliser, low in nitrogen (N ≤ 4), but rich in phosphorus and potassium, to be applied every two months during the active growth period.
-Cactus or succulent fertilisers are often well suited.
+Fertilisers for cacti or succulents are often well-suited.
 Note that “bonsai” fertilisers can be an excellent solution due to their low nitrogen content.

 Diseases and parasitic pests